luqtas/pindata/README.md

   · ENTER, brings a prompt for adding a new player, if the player already exists it gets focused · DELETE, deletes the player and every score tied with it

-buttons on the screen were meant to facilitate mobile usage, gotta test although... the "LOCK" button unlocks "X" (DELETE) and "REDO" (BACKSPACE) functionality
+buttons on the screen were meant to facilitate mobile usage... the "LOCK" button unlocks "X" (DELETE) and "REDO" (BACKSPACE) functionality